 By that point I had pretty much made up my mind to go with proton therapy anyway, and the doctor I met there, Henry Tsai, helped confirm that decision.
 He was both extremely knowledgeable and down to earth, the combination you want in a physician.
 And he didn't oversell the treatment.
 He also didn't give the impression that he was rushing me into anything, even telling me that I could wait a year, or two, or even three, before treatment and probably not have to pay a price, though he didn't recommend that.

 I didn't want that uncertainty hanging over my head, so I moved the process forward.

 The only unpleasant part of the entire treatment was having the markers installed in my prostate.
-As I drove to the doctor's office that day, I thought mostly about the upcoming humiliation: you lie down on what is basically a gynecological table, your legs in stirrups, and he injects them through your perineum while you have an ultrasound up your rear end.
+As I drove to the doctor's office that day, I thought mostly about the upcoming humiliation: you lie down on what is basically a gynecological table, your legs in stirrups, and he injects the markers through your perineum while you have an ultrasound up your rear end.
 But once the five needles started going in (dunno about you, but that's always been a pretty sensitive area for me), I forgot all about the humiliation.

 The nurse offered to hold my hand.
 I felt a little foolish doing so at age 61, but ended up squeezing her hand so hard I thought I might have hurt her.
-It actually did seem to help.
+It did seem to help.
 (Pain trumps embarrassment.)

 The next step was the CT scan.
 By this point, I was pretty much resigned to the lack of dignity, and to the idea that I was nothing more than a blob of protoplasm to be poked and prodded, and wasn't even that embarrassed.